Shlomo Ben-Ami: Diplomatic and political career

-Ben-Ami is the author of Scars of War, Wounds of Peace: The Israeli–Arab Tragedy (Oxford, 2006), which challenges many of the founding myths in Israel's modern history especially related to the war of independence.
+Ben-Ami is the author of Scars of War, Wounds of Peace: The Israeli–Arab Tragedy (Oxford, 2006), which challenges many of the founding myths in Israel's modern history, especially those related to the war of independence.
 His latest book is Prophets without Honor: The 2000 Camp David Summit and the End of the Two-State Solution (Oxford, 2022).

-Ben-Ami backed the Meretz party for the 2009 Knesset elections.
+Ben-Ami backed the Meretz party for the 2009 legislative election.